 The goal of the MSED program in special education is to prepare well-rounded professionals who can work effectively with colleagues and students in a variety of special education models.
 Throughout the program, emphasis is placed on instructional decision-making, which is guided by knowledge of student characteristics and best educational practices for learners with disabilities.
 Teaming and multi-level instruction for diverse groups are emphasized as well as specific strategies for individuals with disabilities.
 Our graduate students are expected to incorporate services and key components of Individual Education Programs into the broader school and classroom contexts.
 They are engaged in ongoing REFLECTION about their program and instructional decisions through course projects (e.g., case studies) and fieldwork.

-Program requirements are officially described in the current SUNY Oswego Graduate Catalog, which can be obtained by contacting the Graduate Studies Office (315.312.3152, 601 Culkin Hall, SUNY Oswego, Oswego, NY 13126).
-Completing the requirements of this program leads to eligibility for initial and professional special education 1-6 teaching certification in New York State.
+Program requirements for Initial Certification and Professional Certification are officially described in the current SUNY Oswego Graduate Catalog.
+You may request additional information on the Graduate Studies website (or contact 315.312.3152, 601 Culkin Hall, SUNY Oswego, Oswego, NY 13126).
 For all NYSED teaching certificates, meeting other criteria for NYSED teacher certification is also required (see http://www.highered.nysed.gov/tcert/).

 The following desired outcomes for the MSED special education-childhood education 1-6 certification program were developed through input from Curriculum and Instruction faculty, School of Education faculty, special education teachers, and administrators, using standards from the New York State Education Department, the National Council for Accreditation of teacher Education (NCATE), and the Council for Exceptional Children (CEC):